Friday June 6

 • Review handover principles for the transfer of critically ill patients.

-• Demonstrate safe and effective transitions of therapeutic and monitoring modalities in a simulated setting.
+• Demonstrate the safe and effective transition of therapeutic and monitoring modalities of the critically ill patient in a simulated setting.

-• Identify and mitigate potential risks associated with handover and equipment changes during critical care transport.
+• Identify and mitigate potential risks associated with handover and equipment changes during critical care transport scenarios.

 • Evaluate handover effectiveness and equipment readiness through debriefing and reflection on simulated transport cases.